ryanburda/blink-cmp-layout.nvim/README.md

 cursor and covering it.

-- The **signature help window** is held a configurable gap -- `'scrolloff'` rows by default -- away from the cursor line, above it when there is room and below it when there is not.
+- The **signature help window** is held a configurable gap -- `'scrolloff'` rows by default -- away from the cursor line, on whichever side of the cursor has more room -- below when the cursor is in the top half of the window, above when it is in the bottom half -- so it lands on the roomier side without needing to move once it is up.
 It never moves to make room for the menu.
-- The **completion menu** prefers the same gap below the cursor line, but stacks onto the far edge of the signature help window instead whenever that window is open, so the two never overlap and the signature help window never has to move out of the way.
+- The **completion menu** stacks directly onto the far edge of the signature help window whenever that window is open, so the two are always on the same side of the cursor line, right next to each other, rather than the menu landing on the opposite side by taking its own independent guess at which side fits.
 - The **documentation window** sits directly beside the menu, sharing its row and height, with the two together capped at a configurable width -- `'colorcolumn'` by default -- so the pair never grows wider than the code it covers.